JackSawyerWATX/dsaArrays/README.md

 - Demonstrates how in-order produces sorted output for Binary Search Trees (useful for ordered data)
 - Complexity: traversal visits each node once — O(n) time and O(h) recursion stack space
 - To run: `python inOrderTraversal.py` prints the accessed node value and the in-order sequence

+### postOrderTraversalBinaryTree.py
+This script demonstrates a post-order traversal of a binary tree and prints results:
+- Implements `TreeNode` nodes and builds the same sample tree (Root, A..G) using left/right links
+- Provides a `postOrderTraversal(node)` function that visits left -> right -> node and prints node values
+- Shows example direct access (`root.right.left.data`) and then runs the post-order traversal on `root`
+- Demonstrates how post-order is useful for deletion, cleanup, and postfix expression evaluation
+- Complexity: traversal visits each node once — O(n) time and O(h) recursion stack space
+- To run: `python postOrderTraversalBinaryTree.py` prints the accessed node value and the post-order sequence

 ### hashTable.py